JorjeRoofSnap/RoofSnap.Examples/src/WebhookListener/Readme.md

 ### The response

-Out of the box the controller method returns a response with an empty body.
-This is because the service that will ultimately send the request doesn't need any parameters.
+Out of the box the controller method returns a NoContent result.
+This is because the service that will ultimately send the request doesn't expect a response.

 Instead there are a number of log statements within the controller that will log various data points throughout the process.